Be sure to catch Part I of this discussion

 Unforgivable as that might be, the good news, according to Dr. Deborah Hecker, is that “respect, empathy, good listening, recognizing that your customer has a different perspective than you and respecting those differences, good communication, ability to put personal goals aside.
 All of this can be taught.”

 And there is perhaps no better guide for learning the importance of customer service and how to scale it along with your company than Joshua Davidson, Founder + CEO of Chop Dawg.
 Here is the second half of his Startups Live conversation on customer service.

-“It is funny to me,”
+“It is funny to me,” said Joshua.